Avangardum/AvangardumStyleConvention/Readme.md

 Data transfer objects (including event args) should be class records.

-If changing a DTO is not anticipated, it should have the primary constructor.
+If changing a DTO is not anticipated, it should have a primary constructor.

-If changing a DTO is anticipated, it should have the default constructor, and all of its properties should be declared in the DTO body with `{ get; init; }` accessors.
+If changing a DTO is anticipated, it should have a default constructor, and all of its properties should be declared in the DTO body with `{ get; init; }` accessors.

 <details>